 First, we discard projects P that can’t be used because either a) P has a keyword for which the volunteer has a “no” preference, or b) Usable(P, D, R) is false for all processing resources; i.e. P doesn’t have app versions that can use the device.

-For each remaining project we compute a “score” which is the weighted sum of several components:
+For each remaining project we compute a “score” S(P) which is the weighted sum of several components:

+SP=C1K-C2EP+C3V#4

+where

-A keyword factor: the number of project keywords for which the volunteer has a “yes” preference.
+K is the number of project keywords for which the volunteer has a “yes” preference.
+Projects with such keywords will be preferred over projects with only “maybe” preferences.

-The negative of project’s allocation balance E(P) (see Section 4.4).
+E(P) is the project’s allocation balance see Section 4.4).

-One or zero depending on whether the device has VirtualBox installed and the project has a VirtualBox app version that can run on the device.
+V is one or zero depending on whether the device has VirtualBox installed and the project has a VirtualBox app version that can run on the device.
+This preferentially assigns devices with virtualization capability (which are relatively scarce) to projects that require it.

-The weights for each of these components have been chosen empirically; they reflect a balance between conflicting goals.
+C1, C2 and C3 weight these components, reflecting a balance between conflicting goals.
+They have been chosen empirically; currently C2 is .01 and the others are one.

 We then compute a set A of projects to include in the reply This is done as follows.
 For each processing resource R, we find the highest-scoring project P for which Usable_now(P, D, R) is true.
 We add P to A, and include R in the resource list for P. If there are projects that have a higher score than P, and for which Usable(P, D, R) is true, we similarly add them to A.